bluz71/bluz71.github.io/_posts/2017-06-02-the-benefits-of-neovim.md

 - easy text copying out of the terminal and into an edit session
 - running tests in a split terminal

-Copy large amounts of text from a tmux window into a Vim session can be fiddly.
+Copying large amounts of text from a tmux window into a Vim session can be fiddly.
 The inbuilt Neovim terminal however makes this operation a breeze via traditional Vim visual selection and yanking.

 The [vim-test](https://github.com/janko-m/vim-test) plugin provides direct Neovim terminal support when running tests (for example Rails RSpec tests).
 In Vim, when invoking a test through the *vim-test* plugin, the edit session will context switch back to the host terminal and run the test.
 Hence, it is not possible to simultaneously view the test code and invoked test result.
 On the other hand in Neovim such a test will be invoked in a split terminal window below the current edit edit window hence both test code and test result are